 Albert: What You Need to Know

-While Albert provides banking and financial services like cash advances, Albert is not actually a bank. banking services are backed by Sutton Bank, which is a member of the FDIC.
+While Albert provides banking and financial services like cash advances, Albert is not a bank.
+Sutton Bank, a member of the FDIC, backs banking services.
 Albert’s primary focus is on financial education.

-According to Albert’s website, when the company’s founders decided to work together, their goal was to “create a business that would remove the mystery and confusion from day-to-day financial decisions.”
-Instead of relying solely on algorithms and AI to help users figure out their money, Albert employs a large team of financial experts — human experts — to help users navigate their day-to-day finances (and long-term goals).
+According to Albert’s website, when the company’s founders decided to work together, they aimed to “create a business that would remove the mystery and confusion from day-to-day financial decisions.”
+Instead of relying solely on algorithms and AI to help users figure out their money, Albert employs a large team of human experts to help users navigate their day-to-day finances (and long-term goals).

 Albert at a Glance

 |How to get started||Download the app and open an Albert account|

 |Monthly service fee||Free for basic users, sliding scale for users who opt-in to the Genius plan.|

 |In-network ATM fee||None for Genius plan members. $2.50 for non-Genius members|

 |How to deposit||Direct deposit from an employer or an ACH transfer from another bank or financial institution (like PayPal, etc.)|